 Instead what I'm going to talk about today is the Rebooting GladOS event that took place over the weekend.
 A website with a countdown timer appeared last week, and the timer expired at 12:00 PM on Friday.
 That countdown led to *another* countdown, this one on the glados@Home site.

-08:57 - Default boot scheduled to finish in 93:50:18
+This text appeared near the top:08:57 - Default boot scheduled to finish in 93:50:18

 08:58 - Activating emergency distributed computing grid...